Constitution and Bylaws of the

 Section 2.
 Election of Officers and Terms of Office

 This Association shall have a President, a President-elect and a Vice President, and such other officers as shall be provided in the bylaws.
 The Vice President shall be elected by the general membership of the Association and shall advance in successive years to the office of President-elect, and then President.
 The Nominating Committee, composed of the past National Presidents, the current President, the President- elect, and the Vice President, shall meet each summer and select the nominees to stand for election for the office of Vice President for the following year.
-All additional officers shall be elected by the National Board from the membership of the National Board
+All additional officers shall be elected by the National Board from the membership of the National Board.
+The terms of office for President, President-elect, Vice President, and such other officers as provided in the bylaws shall be from January 1 through December 31 of the calendar year.

 Section 3.
 Powers and Duties